 This Broccoli Apple Salad is a bowl full of goodness!
 Crisp and crunchy, this superstar is packed with fresh ingredients like apples, broccoli, and red onion, then tossed in a light and creamy dressing.
 Add it to your list of favorite summer potluck side dishes along with Corn and Black Bean Salad and fan favorite Asian Slaw.

-This isn’t your average salad.
+Why make this?
 Crunchy pecans and plump juicy raisins add layers of texture to the crisp broccoli slaw base.
 Sweet and tangy ingredients marry beautifully to create a creamy dressing that leaves you clamoring for a second serving.
 It’s truly an ideal balance of palate pleasing contradictions.

 Ingredients and Substitutions